Leading in a Crisis

 In a crisis speed is essential.
 We need to respond quickly.
 There isn’t much time to reflect or weigh up all the options, to consult.
 Decisions need to be made.
 And often those who respond quickest do reap a benefit – as Jason Mandryk puts it “Whoever can innovate fastest and best will ’win’”.

 For some of us that is difficult.
 This is one reason (among many) that we need to call an end to lone leaders.
 We need teams to move fast.
 We need a diversity of voices, gifts, skills, experiences, and personalities to make the best decisions possible.
 One person cannot do it alone.

 This applies to organisations and churches too.
 Alone we can do little by ourselves, but when we work together we are much stronger.
 We can pool resources including skills and can respond much quicker and more effectively than we could alone.
-I experienced this as part of the Praxis team – as a collaboration Praxis were able to run webinars on responding to Coronavirus and start Learning Communities to help leaders process and think ahead in March.
+I experienced this as part of the Praxis team – as a collaboration Praxis were able to run webinars on responding to Coronavirus and start Learning Communities to help leaders process and think ahead as soon as restrictions hit.
 Small organisations are agile and can respond quickly but with limited resources the reach and impact can be limited.
 When we collaborate and share resources that reach and impact increases exponentially.

 When we move fast, that requires moving without all the information, it might not be as polished or professional as we would like.
 We don’t have time to cover all the bases before we put things out.
 We learn by experimenting, reviewing and adapting.
 From the beginning I was challenged and inspired by the words of Mike Ryan of the WHO, who said:

 “In emergency response speed trumps perfection, and the problem we have at the moment is everyone is afraid of making a mistake.
 The greatest error is not to move.
 The greatest error is to be paralysed by the fear of failure”